 Saint John's Wort (Hypericum perforatum) is one of the anti-inflammatory herbs with many actions.
 It improves mild depression and relaxes the nervous system to quiet pain.

 When you feel anxious and depressed, St Johns Wort is a good herb to incorporate into your herbal pain remedies.
 Take this herb internally as a tincture for muscle and nerve pain.
 You can also massage the area gently with a blend of Saint John's Wort oil, arnica, and lavender essential oil.

 Note: Saint John's Wort increases sun sensitivity and interacts with MAO inhibitors and other medications.
 Limit your sun exposure and ask your medical provider if this herb is safe for you if you are on medication.

 Skullcap (Scutellaria) tincture or tea soothes chronic and acute pain of muscle spasms, tension headaches and fibromyalgia by relaxing your nervous system.
 It is thought to work by stimulating GABA, a neurotransmitter that inhibits impulses between the brain and nerve cells.

 Try skullcap when experiencing anxious feelings and sleeplessness because of pain.

-Devils's claw root (Harpagophytum procumbens) is one nature's analgesic and anti inflammatory herbs.
-Its dual action relieves relieves muscle pain and stiffness in the neck, shoulder, and back and arthritis pain in the hips and knees.
+Devils's claw root (Harpagophytum procumbens) is one nature's analgesic anti-inflammatory herbs.
+Its dual action as an herbal pain reliever and inflammation fighter eases muscle pain and stiffness in the neck, shoulder, and back and arthritis pain in the hips and knees.
 Allow a few weeks at doses up to 250 mg, three times a day, to experience significant results.

 Boswellia (Boswellia serrata) and Willow Bark (Salix spp.) are two anti inflammatory herbs shown to work as well as NSAIDS.
 They are often found in herbal pain remedies.